domchu/rentify247/rentify247/README.md

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+In order to ensure that the rentify247 community is welcoming to all, please review and abide by the [Code of Conduct](https://rentify247.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities

-If you discover a security vulnerability within rentify247, please send an e-mail to ochu Dominic via [taylor@laravel.com](mailto:ochu@rentify247.com).
+If you discover a security vulnerability within rentify247, please send an e-mail to ochu Dominic via [ochu@rentify247.com](mailto:ochu@rentify247.com).
 All security vulnerabilities will be promptly addressed.

 ## License